-All directors attended at least 75% of their scheduled Board and committee meetings during their committee tenure in 2022.
+During 2024, the Board held five meetings.
+All current directors attended at least 75% of their scheduled Board and committee meetings during their committee tenure in 2024.
 Pursuant to our Corporate Governance Guidelines, directors are expected to attend our Annual Meeting of Shareholders whenever possible.
 Normally, a meeting of the Board is scheduled on the date of the Annual Meeting.
-Our 2022 Annual Meeting was attended by all of the then-current directors.
+Our 2024 Annual Meeting was attended by all individuals serving as directors at that time, including all current directors.